-The accompanying financial statements are the responsibility of the Office of the Conflict of Interest Commissioner (Office).
+The accompanying financial statements are the responsibility of the Office of the Conflict of Interest Commissioner and Registrar of Lobbyists (Office).
 The financial statements have been prepared in accordance with Canadian public sector accounting standards.

 The Office maintains appropriate systems of internal control, including policies and procedures which provide reasonable assurance that the Office's assets are safeguarded and that financial records are relevant and reliable.